 What is Long and Short In Forex Market Trading?

 Long and short positions refer to the buying and selling of currency pairs.
-A long position is one in which a trader buys a currency pair in the expectation that it will appreciate in value, while a short position is one in which a trader sells a currency pair in the expectation that it will depreciate in value.
+A long position is one in which a trader buys a currency pair in the expectation that it will appreciate in value, while a short position is when a trader sells a currency pair in the expectation that it will depreciate in value.

 If you want to buy a currency (which means buy the base currency and sell the Quote currency), you want the base currency to rise in value, and then you would sell it back at a higher price.
 In trader’s talk, this is called “going long” or taking a “long position.”
 Just remember: long = buy.